Lilac Park (Old St Louis Park Roadside Park)

 The highlight of the park is the restored beehive fireplace, moved here from the Old Lilac Park at Minnetonka Boulevard.

-Two of the restored picnic benches, with the old Highway 7 interchange as a back-drop.
+Two of the restored picnic benches, with the old Highway 7 interchange as a back-drop (the original bridge has since been replaced and the interchange rebuilt).

 Restored picnic bench and the old Highway 7 overpass.